 - Responsive design settings

-Gutenberg might get there someday – for example, multi-column support is a real possibility in the future.
+The block editor might get there someday.
 But at least in its initial release form, page builders will still give you the flexibility to design more complicated standalone pages.

-While Gutenberg is designed to work with any WordPress theme (just like the WordPress editor), choosing a theme that specifically offers Gutenberg compatibility will offer some very real benefits.
+Because it’s now the default WordPress editor, the block editor is built to work with any WordPress theme.
+However, choosing a theme that specifically offers Gutenberg compatibility will offer some very real benefits.

-First, themes can offer built-in styling for the Gutenberg blocks.
+First, themes can offer built-in styling for all those new blocks.
 Better yet, themes can actually load these styles inside the editor.
 That means you can see the real styling for your blocks as you build your content for a better WYSIWYG experience (see a basic version of this in action here)

 Gutenberg themes will also be able to offer pre-made templates comprised of various blocks so that all you need to do is plug your content into the existing blocks and hit Publish.

-Building your first layout with the WordPress Gutenberg editor
+Building your first layout with the Gutenberg WordPress block editor

-Ok – now that you have Gutenberg installed, let’s dig into the meat of this article.
-Below, I’ll show you how to actually use the new WordPress Gutenberg editor to build a complete page layout.
+Assuming you’re using WordPress 5.0 and the block editor, you’re ready to dig into the meat of this article.
+Below, I’ll show you how to actually use the WordPress Gutenberg block editor to build a complete page layout.

-Before you start adding some blocks, let’s go over a quick run-down of the elements of the main Gutenberg interface:
+Before you start adding some blocks, let’s go over a quick run-down of the elements of the main block editor interface: